Canada convoy protest: Vaccination requirements for US–Canada cross-border travel

 Since October 29, proof of vaccination has been mandatory for employees of federal public services and federally-regulated industries including banking.
 By early January, in these public sectors, those "without proof, or an exemption on medical or religious grounds, has been put on unpaid leave".
 Since the end of October, Canadians who wish to travel domestically on cruise ships or by VIA Rail trains have been required to prove they are fully vaccinated or have a negative COVID-19 test.

 The January 15 enforcement of the vaccination requirement applies to truckers who are entering Canada at international border crossings.
 Since January 15, unvaccinated American cross-border truckers have been denied entry into Canada.
 Canadian truckers who are not fully vaccinated "have to show proof of a negative PCR test collected within 72 hours of arriving at the border"; they also "need to quarantine after arrival".

 Unvaccinated Canadian truckers can still work in Canada, unless their individual employer requires vaccination.
 As of January 5, the federal government had announced plans for a vaccine mandate for federally-regulated domestic fleets that cross provincial borders.
-At that time no final date was set for those rules.
+At that time, no final date was set for those rules.

 A widely-shared January 12 miscommunication sent to the media from a Canada Border Services Agency spokesperson, that erroneously announced that the anticipated January 15 cross-border trucker vaccine mandate would not come into effect, was immediately retracted as an error.
 The "botched messaging" created "chaos and confusion."

 A reciprocal vaccination requirement for the cross-border trucking industry has been in place since January 22, when the United States enforced theirs, affecting unvaccinated American truckers returning to the United States.
 Unvaccinated Canadian truckers are denied entry to the United States.
 In a February 11 update, federal Health Minister Jean-Yves Duclos alongside Dr. Tam, said that the worst was behind us, most new cases were community-driven, and cross-border restrictions were less effective.
 Duclos announced an update on health restrictions in the following week.

 Of the total number of 160,000 licensed truck drivers who serve cross-border routes, 120,000 are Canadian and 40,000 are American.
-Of the 120,000 Canadian truckers, Canadian Trucking Alliance estimates that 85 per cent are already vaccinated against COVID-19, and that "as many as 12,000 to 16,000" Canadian truckers may not may not be able to work those cross-border routes because they are unvaccinated.
+Of the 120,000 Canadian truckers, Canadian Trucking Alliance estimates that 85 per cent are already vaccinated against COVID-19, and that "as many as 12,000 to 16,000" Canadian truckers may not be able to work those cross-border routes because they are unvaccinated.
 In total, including the potential American cross-border truckers, these mandates could result in 26,000 of the 160,000 drivers in both countries who have been regularly running cross-border routes, losing that privilege.